abbasmhd/dad-jokes/readme.md

 The TypeScript haters say that `any` other language is better.
 I guess they haven't went into the `unknown` to learn Brainfuck.

+---

+A new feature was added to a JS framework, but I'd need time to properly React to it.